 Unfortunately, these devices only monitor or control the temperature in pipes.
 Right now we lack similar solutions for other temperature applications.

-To know more about temperature transmitters, you can read the Visaya Article on Types of temperature transmitter
+To know more about temperature transmitters, you can read our article on the types of temperature transmitter

 Temperature sensor types